unplgtc/StandardError/README.md

 StandardError comes equipped with a generic set of common HTTP errors, but can easily be expanded to support custom, domain-specific errors using its `add()` function.
 All custom errors are verified to fit the expected format and to check for conflicts before being allowed onto the StandardError object.

+All StandardError errors must be formatted as an Object with `code`, `domain`, `title`, and `message` parameters.
+Errors are added as functions onto the main StandardError instance, and each function supports being passed a single `details` argument.
+This argument can be used to provide extra context at runtime, such as a stacktrace.

 ## Usage

 Import StandardError into a service: